-The timing of his visit coincided with the 1389 Battle of Kosovo, a matter of national pride for Serbs.
+Archduke Franz Ferdinand was visiting Sarajevo on June 28, 1914, with his wife Sophie.
+The timing of his visit coincided with the anniversary of the 1389 Battle of Kosovo, a matter of national pride for Serbs.

 Thanks to a series of political alliances, the assassination led to the First World War starting a month later.

-Involvement in World War One
+Involvement in World War I